 Don’t forget that everything else you do as part of a new client onboarding won’t work—and won’t matter—if you don’t set expectations and understand what success looks like to your customer.

-2. Create a Guide for the Onboarding Process
+2. Create a Guide for the Onboarding Process to Reduce TTFV

 Engaging those invited is especially important.
 You have all the right people, but how do you keep them engaged?
 It’s all about providing transparency and visibility.

-4. Provide Visibility from Start to Finish
+4. Provide Visibility From Start to Finish

-You customers shouldn’t have to spend their time calling you to see where their project stands.
+Your customers shouldn’t have to spend their time calling you to see where their project stands.
 They should be able to see it for themselves.
 Your customers should be able to access information about their project whenever and however they want—through the website, via email, or on a mobile app.
 If there’s more visibility, it’s easier to identify and resolve any delays or bottlenecks.

 5. Automate Your Manual Processes

 We suggest finding a client onboarding solution that automates all your communication.
-This will make it so one has to wait around for you to send information and you don’t have to take the time to do it.
+This will make it so one has to wait for you to send information, and you don’t have to take the time to do it.

 6. Stay in Touch